Entanglement and replica symmetry breaking in a driven-dissipative quantum spin glass: Quantum spin dynamics, entanglement, and energy barriers

 The entanglement entropy per spin is shown in Figs.~\ref{fig:trajectories}(e,f) for the trajectories in panels (a) and (b), respectively.
 An initial increase near threshold can result from unbroken global $\mathbb{Z}_2$ symmetry and transitions to other low-energy states.
 At first, the superposition of low-energy states largely preserves the global $\mathbb{Z}_2$ symmetry.
 Measurement then begins to lead to superposition projection around $0.5$~ms, resulting in decreasing entanglement and the breaking of $\mathbb{Z}_2$ symmetry.
 Subsequent spikes in the entanglement accompany the spin-flip events.
 Last, the entanglement decays to zero as the spins reach a steady-state configuration that corresponds to a classical state.
 Figure~\ref{fig:trajectories}(g) plots the entanglement entropy for each spin averaged over 200 trajectories.
 The initial peak slowly decays to zero, reflecting the occurrence of later spin-flip events.

 Figure~\ref{fig:semictraj} contrasts these quantum spin trajectories with semiclassical trajectories for the same $J$ matrix used in Fig.~\ref{fig:trajectories}.
 The spin--$1/2$ degrees of freedom are now replaced with semiclassical, collective spins, each comprised of $\Na=10^5$ spin--$1/2$ atoms.
-The semiclassical equations of motion are derived in App.~\ref{app:atomonly}.
-We see that, in contrast to the quantum dynamics, the semiclassical trajectories exhibit a rapid organization at the semiclassical transition threshold but are confined to the surface of the Bloch sphere, indicating the lack of entanglement.
+The semiclassical equations of motion are derived in {App.~\ref{app:semiclassical}.} We see that, in contrast to the quantum dynamics, the semiclassical trajectories exhibit a rapid organization at the semiclassical transition threshold but are confined to the surface of the Bloch sphere, indicating the lack of entanglement.
 Unlike the quantum limit, large oscillations are observed around the $x$-axis on the Bloch sphere.

 To investigate the role entanglement might play in the evolution toward low-energy, steady-state spin configurations, we plot in Fig.~\ref{fig:barriers} the energy of 20 quantum and semiclassical trajectories for the same $J$ matrix and ramp schedule considered in Fig.~\ref{fig:trajectories}.
 The shaded region is inaccessible to any unentangled spin state constrained to the surface of the Bloch sphere.
 We identified the boundaries of this semiclassically forbidden region through Monte-Carlo sampling of semiclassical spin states (i.e., those states constrained to the surface of the Bloch sphere) followed by gradient descent to the lowest possible energy state.
 We find that entanglement enables the quantum spins to follow trajectories (through the Bloch sphere interior) that bypass this semiclassical energy barrier.
 This allows the quantum spin network to reach lower-energy steady-state configurations.
 Slower ramps could allow the semiclassical trajectories to follow a more adiabatic path back downward to similarly low-energy states.
-However, we find that such ramps must be at least an order-of-magnitude slower than those considered here.
+However, we find that such ramps must be at least an order-of-magnitude slower than those considered here. {The addition of noise to the initial state can also yield a ${\sim} 25\%$ decrease in the semiclassical steady-state energies, but this remains an order-of-magnitude higher compared to quantum trajectories.}